hpssjellis/everything-nrf52840-usb-dongles/README.md

 ## Sparkfun
 $30.00 USD [SparkFun Pro nRF52840 Mini - Bluetooth Development Board](https://www.sparkfun.com/products/15025).
 Also needs a usb cable.
-I do not have one of these but looking at the specs looks like it might have wifi as well as bluetooth.
+I do not have one of these but looking at the specs looks like it might have wifi as well as bluetooth, which might be interesting to try.